 Instructions

 - On the bottom piece of focaccia, place the turkey slices in a single layer.
-Top with cheese, spinach, and more turkey slices.
+Top with the cheese, spinach, and more turkey slices.

-- Cover the bottom piece of focaccia with the top slice.
-Press down on the top of the sandwich firmly to secure all the ingredients inside.
+- Cover the sandwich with the top slice of bread.
+Press down on the sandwich firmly to secure all the ingredients inside.
 Cut the sandwich into small squares.
 Enjoy!

 I am obsessed with these focaccia sandwiches!
 I'll be making them again soon!